 Our hydroelectric power plants generate a steady stream of earnings based on long-term contracts with EPCOs.
-Roughly 80% of the rate for conventional-type facilities and 100% of the rate for pumped-storage-type facilities are fixed rates.
+Most of the rates for conventional-type facilities and 100% of the rates for pumped-storage-type facilities are fixed rates.

 Transmission and Transforming Facilities